tonineri/viya4-openldap/README.md

 ## Description

-This script streamlines the establishment of a dedicated namespace for OpenLDAP, deploying it effortlessly with default user and group configurations.
+Based on [osixia/openldap](https://github.com/osixia/docker-openldap), this script streamlines the establishment of a dedicated namespace for OpenLDAP, deploying it effortlessly with default user and group configurations.
 The tool **only** supports encrypted connection to port **636**.

 ![Divider](/.design/divider.png)